microsoft/vscode-docs/blogs/2018/03/21/bing-settings-search.md

 **Collecting VS Code and Extension Settings Data**

 During each build, VS Code starts up in a mode where it writes all of its configuration to a JSON file.
 We have to actually start VS Code, because we can't determine all the configuration metadata statically.
 The file includes a few pieces of information per setting - the name, description, type, default value, and for "enum"-type settings, the list of valid values and their descriptions.
 We then upload the file to Azure Storage.
-If you're curious, you can see the latest one here: https://ticino.blob.core.windows.net/configuration/122001350/6c22e21cdcd6811770ddcc0d8ac3174aaad03678/configuration.json.
-122001350 is a unique build number, computed from the product version plus the number of git commits since the previous release.
-6c22e21cd... is the git commit that the build was built off of.
+If you're curious, you can see a recent example here: https://ticino.blob.core.windows.net/configuration/123000832/c1cd4378c5e5dc434ed959e13556d05240a8ca18/configuration.json
+.
+123000832 is a unique build number, computed from the product version plus the number of git commits since the previous release. `c1cd4378...` is the git commit that the build was built off of.
 And Ticino, some of you diehard fans might remember, was our original short-lived code name.

 Bing's Polling Service watches the Azure Storage container, notices a new build, and notifies the Ingestion Service.
 At the same time, Bing is constantly crawling the VS Code extension marketplace, waiting for extension updates and new extensions.
 When it finds one, it downloads its package.json (for extensions, all configuration metadata is contained in the package.json.
 No need to start it up.) and passes those settings to the Ingestion Service as well.